 My name is Jeff Hindley and I moved to Beaverton when I was 5.
 Well, I had no choice, I mean how much say do you have about anything when you're 5?
 Basically, my parents made me come here but I'm glad they did.
 Beaverton is great and I love Washington County.
 I attended Vose Elementary, Highland Park Middle School and graduated from Beaverton High School.

 My other feats of public service have been as a volunteer basketball coach and I have taught growth group classes at my local church here in the community for many years.
-I currently serve on Washington County's Homeless Plan Advisory Committee (HPAC) and am a member of the Washington County Public Affairs Forum.
+I currently serve on Washington County's Homeless Plan Advisory Committee (HPAC), the Rural Roads Maintenance Advisory Committee (RROMAC) and am a member of the Washington County Public Affairs Forum.

 Please feel free to contact me on the link provided on the main page if you have questions, comments or want to tell me what you or your community is struggling with.
 But, as I'm a positive person and a bit of an optimist, I would also like to hear about what's good and what you love about Washington County as well.